Shubhamm-V/DigiCampus/README.md

 <h3>Solution: </h3>

 We developed Proxy Free QR Based Attendance web application where no one can give attendance of other students.
+So, teacher don't have rely on paper for attendance and it will be more convient for both students and teachers too.

 <h4>How it works? </h4>
 1. First by using google authentication, user have to login and then he/she will have access to attendance section. <br/>